Ambiance In Your Garden

 Ponds are fast becoming a favorite in most gardens, even in small gardens there is room for a small pond.
 Add some creatively positioned stones, and voila you have a waterfall with the sound of trickling water which is always peaceful.

 Intimate seating areas are a must in the garden, places where you are surrounded by nature and can just drift away.
 Of course you want those areas to seat large groups, but you do also need that spot just for you and your thoughts!

 I think that statues in the garden promote a feeling of calm.
-Rather you chose traditional statuary or an abstract art piece, statuary gives us pause, that sense of being frozen in times.
+Whether you chose traditional statuary or an abstract art piece, statuary gives us pause and that sense of being frozen in time.